ericbumbalough/Reptiles/README.md

 ## Personal Narrative
 After completing my line-based fractal project, I wanted to explore polygon based fractals such as Sierpinski's triangle.
 However, only very special polygons are reptiles and finding them can be difficult.

-This project as abandoned when I relocated to Indiana.
+This project was abandoned when I relocated to Indiana.
 ## Code Overview

-### Evolution
-Given a parent reptile, generate new child reptiles.

 ### Discovery
 Discover new fundamental reptiles that cannot be generated as children of other reptieles.